alecfei/agriculture-in-Ireland/README.md

-# Cattle price analysis in Ireland and comparing to other countries
+# Cattle price analysis in Ireland and comparison with other countries

 ## Overview of agriculture
+Agriculture, as

 ### Common Agriculture Policy (CAP)